yuvin94/Proa-test/README.md

 def test_404_route(client):
     response = client.get("/non-existent-endpoint")
     assert response.status_code == 404
-    assert b"Not Found" in response.data  # Optional content check
+    assert b"Not Found" in response.data
 ```

 These tests verify the availability of a health check endpoint and the app's behavior on invalid routes.